rishabhricky/GoLang_training/README.md

 - Functions are first class citizens in GO, can be used as a type

-Variadic parameter and empty interface -- Can take any number of parmaeters
+Variadic parameter and empty interface -- Can take any number of parmaeters, Learn about this